sqlserverworkshops/OpenAI-DataPro/sqldev/02 - Implementing AI Studio.md

 ### Manage

-Developers have the capability to manage settings related to connections and compute within Azure AI Studio.
-On the other hand, administrators primarily utilize this section to oversee access control, monitor usage, and handle billing aspects.
-It’s a division of responsibilities that ensures efficient management of the platform.
+As a developer, you can manage settings such as connections and compute.
+Your admin mainly uses this section to look at access control, usage, and billing.

 - Centralized backend infrastructure to reduce complexity for developers.
 - A single Azure AI hub resource for enterprise configuration, unified data story, and built-in governance.